Why Do I Have Nightmares Every Night?

 - Severe (Nightmares recur nightly or most nights)

-Nightmare disorder can have a significant impact on a person’s quality of sleep.
+Nightmare disorder can significantly impact a person’s quality of sleep.
 The nightmares tend to wake an affected person during the night and make it hard to fall back asleep.
 More severe cases of nightmare disorder can also cause a fear of falling asleep.

 - Being suddenly awoken by the intensity of a nightmare